AzerthB/RandomBulletsInShape/README.md

 Feature &amp; requests are open!
 Don't hesitate to ask if you want any modifications or new features.

 # Credits
-credit to https://github.com/feeley/codeboot for the python-to-javascript environment used in this app
+Credit to https://github.com/feeley/codeboot for the python-to-javascript environment used in this app